thefelpes/apollo-engine-js/README.md

   "dumpTraffic": false,             // If true, HTTP requests and responses will be dumped to stdout.
 Should only be used if debugging an issue.

+  // Shortcuts to "origins" in EngineConfig
+  "origin": {
+    "requestTimeout": "5s"          // Time to wait for the Node server to respond to the Engine Proxy.
+    "maxConcurrentRequests": 9999,  // The maximum number of concurrent GraphQL requests to make back to the Node server.
-  // Shortcuts to "origins" in EngineConfig "supportsBatch": true             // If false, GraphQL query batches will be broken up and processed in parallel.
+    "supportsBatch": true,          // If false, GraphQL query batches will be broken up and processed in parallel.
 If true, they are batch processed.
+  },

+  // Shortcut to "frontends" in EngineConfig "frontend": {
+    "extensions": {                             // Configuration for GraphQL response extensions "strip": ["cacheControl", "tracing"],     // Extensions to remove from responses served to clients "blacklist": ["tracing"],                 // Extensions to block from being served to clients, even if requested with "includeInResponse".
+    }
+  },
 }
 ```